-The Heart of the Problem: A Clash of Chemistry
+The Core Problem: A Clash of Chemistry

 - The Sahara Effect: Gummies dry out, turning into hard, unappetizing nuggets.